ScottLogic/blog/_posts/2024-07-23-beyond-automation-unveiling-the-true-essence-of-bdd.markdown

 The original scenario's words, including HTML element names (such as "BasketItemCount") and implementation actions (such as "click"), must be replaced with business language.

 ### **2. Scenarios are written as test procedures.**
 It goes against the Intention revealing & Focused principles.
-It is a common mistake that people writing imperative scenario rather than declarative one.
+It is a common mistake that people write imperative scenarios rather than declarative ones.
 Scenarios should show what the actor in the scenario wants to achieve, rather than describing how they will do it.
 It's a misconception that BDD scenarios are synonymous with step-by-step test scripts written in the Given/When/Then style.

 Example from [web](https://automationpanda.com/2017/01/30/bdd-101-writing-good-gherkin/):